-Dual credit is part of the Lone Star College's exceptional admissions program, designed specifically for high school juniors and seniors ready for college-level instruction.
+Dual credit is part of the Lone Star College's exceptional admissions program, designed specifically for high school students ready for college-level instruction.

 Students who demonstrate college readiness on a placement exam can earn college and high school credits simultaneously by attending classes at their high school or through a Lone Star College campus.
 Many of the classes are transferable to public colleges or universities in Texas, and some are accepted by out-of-state and private colleges.